digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   newtype PackageId = PackageId Text packagePreference : [PackageId] -> SubmitOptions

-A ``PackageId`` can be hard-coded in your script, which will need to updated whenever the given package changes.
+A ``PackageId`` can be hard-coded in your script, which must be updated whenever the package changes.
 Otherwise, it can be provided using the ``--input-file`` flag of the ``daml script`` command line tool.

-Following is an example on reading the package ID from a dar and passing it to a script.
+The following example demonstrates reading the package ID from a dar and passing it to a script.

 .. code:: bash

   # Path to the dar you want to pass as package preference.
 We will extract the package-id of its
   # main package
   PACKAGE_DAR=path/to/main/dar.dar
-  # Path to the dar containing your daml-script, for which you want to pass the package-id
+  # Path to the dar containing the Daml script for which you want to pass the package-id
   SCRIPT_DAR=path/to/script/dar.dar
   daml damlc inspect-dar ${PACKAGE_DAR} --json | jq '.main_package_id' > ./package-id-script-input.json
   # replace --ide-ledger with --ledger-host and --ledger-port for deployed Canton